samc-work/error-report-automation/README.md

 # Error Report Processor

-A Streamlit app that converts weekly Aetna error report emails into Jira tickets and Google Sheet log entries — replacing a manual, CLI-driven workflow with a point-and-click web UI.
+A Streamlit app that converts weekly error report emails into Jira tickets and Google Sheet log entries — replacing a manual, CLI-driven workflow with a point-and-click web UI.

 ## What it does